Add persistence

 Create apps/web/src/db/user.ts:

-import { Table, Column, Key, Uuid, Email, Repository } from '@putnami/sql';
+import { Table, Column, Key, Uuid, Email, Repository } from '@putnami/database';

-import type { InferTable } from '@putnami/sql';
+import type { InferTable } from '@putnami/database';

 const CreateUsersTable = {